praveenk2k7/Image-CLassifier_MobileNet/README.md

 Deloyable Web app using tensorflowjs based on pre trained ImageNet model for image classification

--Run the HTML file in browser
+Run the HTML file in browser

--Check the localhost
+Check the localhost

--Done!!
+Done!!

+--js file

+index.js - loads the model and classify the images

+--HTML file

+index.html - executes the app in the webpage